-The global warming benefits of the ZEV program alone make it worth consideration.
 An analysis produced for CARB's 2000 biennial review of the ZEV program found that electric and hybrid-electric vehicles produced the lowest emissions of carbon dioxide among seven vehicle-fuel combinations studied.
-Hydrogen fuel cells, which were not studied, have the potential for even greater reductions in carbon dioxide emissions, provided that the hydrogen extraction process is highly energy efficient or powered with renewable energy.
-With the number of vehicle miles traveled expected to increase in North Carolina and elsewhere over the next two decades, the introduction of significant numbers of electric, fuel cell or extremely efficient internal combustion engines (such as hybrid electrics) will be needed to prevent further increases in carbon emissions from the light-duty fleet.
+62 Another analysis, by Argonne National Laboratory, found that battery-electric passenger cars receiving their power from Northeastern power sources have 43 percent lower greenhouse gas emissions over the entire fuel cycle than conventional cars.
+Hybrid-electric vehicles have 46 percent lower greenhouse gas emissions and compressed natural gas vehicles 11 percent lower emissions over their fuel cycles than conventional cars.
+63 With the number of vehicle miles traveled expected to increase in New Hampshire and elsewhere, the introduction of significant numbers of alternative vehicles will be needed to prevent further increases in carbon emissions from the light-duty fleet - let alone meet the regional greenhouse gas reduction goals set in the Climate Change Action Plan.

-Economically, the introduction of ZEVs would cushion the economy from the impact of intermittent oil-price shocks, reduce dependence on foreign oil, and safeguard North Carolina from severe social disruption should the oil supply become significantly strained within the next two decades, as some experts predict.
+Economically, the introduction of ZEVs would cushion the economy from the impact of intermittent oil-price shocks, reduce dependence on foreign oil, and safeguard New Hampshire from severe social disruption should the oil supply become significantly strained within the next two decades, as some experts predict.
 The development and production of ZEVs can also help spur the economy, provided that the United States acts aggressively to take leadership in this emerging market.
+New Hampshire, with its growing concentration of high-tech industries, is well-suited to enjoy the benefits of this technological shift.